Combatting loneliness and isolation

 Uncovering kindness and compassion

-Professor Suzanne MacLeod, Professor of Museum Studies, has led a team of researchers from the Research Centre for Museums and Galleries (RCMG), the National Trust and volunteers, to unpick the lives of those who once lived and worked at Calke.
+Professor Suzanne MacLeod, Professor of Museum Studies, has led a team of researchers from the Research Centre for Museums and Galleries (RCMG), the National Trust and volunteers, to explore how cultural organisations can play a part in tackling the contemporary challenge of isolation and loneliness and to drive a process of change and development at Calke.

 A comprehensive study of diaries, letters and other archive material soon revealed that previous portrayals of Henry Harpur – The Isolated Baronet – and his descendants were largely inaccurate.
 Instead, powerful stories of great love, compassion and kindness were uncovered.